 Because of its versatility when paired with the 21mm adapter and the ability to use crop mode in today’s high resolution full frame cameras, I also called this lens the “poor man’s Tri-Elmar lens“.

-Check the current price of the Sony 28mm f/2 on Amazon.
+Check the current street price of the Sony 28mm f/2 on Amazon.

 This was one of the launch lenses for the Sony a7 series of mirrorless cameras.
 And with a length of only 1.4 inches, it is absolutely tiny!